 The construction was finished in 1955 and the building obtained its symbolic meaning as a “gift from Russian people to Polish people”.
 In December of that year, it became an exhibition center for Moscow’s first international trade fair, which opened on the 13th of July 1956 under the name ‘Moscow-Warsaw’.

 The Łazienki Royal Baths in Warsaw are famous for their beautiful architecture and also the many statues of Roman goddesses that surround it.
 This is one of Poland’s finest examples of rococo art, a style popular during Europe’s Baroque period.

 Zamość old town square is one of the most famous squares in Poland.
-Between 15th and 18th-century Zamość was known as a royal city with an exceptional significance for Polish history.
+Between the 15th and 18th-century, Zamość was known as a royal city with an exceptional significance for Polish history.

 Build to an order by Jan Zamoyski, the town was constructed in Renaissance style with a grid plan and extensive Plantation of trees.